rjkviegas/course/pills/node2.md

 <br clear='all'>

-**Please note, as with all Makers Academy materials, there may be subtle errors in the following materials.
+**Please note, as with all Makers materials, there may be subtle errors in the following materials.
 Please try to approach those as challenges on which to polish your debugging skills - pull requests always welcome.**

 ##Version 1 - Welcome to Node